Modernly designed loft bathroom in East Leake

 You can ask us to visit your home and check this out for you, but there are also a number of checks that you can perform yourself prior to this.

-An simple method to get an idea of whether your loft can be converted is to see whether any comparable homes on your street have actually had loft conversions.
+An simple method to get an idea of whether your loft can be modified is to see whether any comparable homes on your street have actually had loft conversions.
 If you do identify examples, it’s most likely to be a possibility.
 If you can, it’s probably worth going one step more and asking to have a look at the loft of anyone in your street that has actually had it done.

 The minimum height you require for a loft conversion is 2.2 metres, and you can easily determine this yourself.
-Take a measuring tape and run it from the floor to the ceiling at the highest part of the space.
+Take a measuring tape and run it from the floor to the ceiling at the highest part of the room.
 If it’s 2.2 metres or more, your loft should be high enough to convert.
 Victorian homes tend to be lower than those developed from the 1930s onwards, so may not have adequate headroom height.

 Depending upon when it was developed, your home will either have roofing system trusses or rafters.
-By putting your head up into your loft hatch, you ought to have the ability to know straight away what kind of roofing system you have.
+By putting your head up into your loft hatch, you ought to have the ability to know straight away what type of roofing system you have.

 What kind of loft conversions are there?

 There are four primary types of loft conversion: roofing system light, dormer, hip-to-gable and mansard.
-The one you choose is likely to be identified by a number of elements, including the type and age of the home you reside in, and your budget plan.
+The one you choose is likely to be identified by a number of elements, including the type and age of the home you reside in, and your spending plan.

 A dormer loft conversion is an extension that extends from the slope of the roofing system.
-Dormers, in particular flat-roof dormers, are the most popular kind of conversion.
+Dormers, in particular flat-roof dormers, are the most popular type of conversion.
 They appropriate for basically any home with a sloping roofing system.

 Dormer loft conversions are less costly than mansard or hip-to-gable conversions, but will still include a good deal of additional headroom and floor space.